 Public Health Wales is an NHS organisation providing professionally independent public health advice and services to protect and improve the health and wellbeing of the population.

-For those who contributed to last year’s National IPED Info Survey, thank you very much, your contribution was and is very important.
+For those who contributed in National IPED Info Survey 2016, thank you very much, your contribution has been very important.

-Thanks to your support over 660 people who used IPEDs participated in the survey in 2015 from across England, Scotland and Wales, the largest face to face survey ever completed of its kind.
+Thanks to your support over 640 people who used IPEDs participated in the survey in 2016 from across England, Scotland and Wales.
 This work will allow us to continue to inform and develop harm reduction services, health messages and support in relation to IPEDs.